jakemulf/google-analytics-twitter-ads-deephaven/README.md

 ## Launch

-Run
+Run this script to launch the app:

 ```
 sh start.sh
 ```

-to launch the app

 ### In Deephaven

-Once launched, go to the Deephaven UI (defaults to localhost:10000).
+Once launched, go to the Deephaven UI (this defaults to: localhost:10000).
 You can now run code to collect and visualize data from the APIs.

-This example collects data from Google Analytics for the `/blog/2022/01/24/displaying-a-quadrillion-rows/` showing page views from January 1st, 2022 to March 14th, 2022 with a 1 day increment between data.
+This example collects data from Google Analytics for the `/blog/2022/01/24/displaying-a-quadrillion-rows/`, showing page views from January 1st, 2022 to March 14th, 2022 with a 1 day increment between data.

 ```
 from deephaven.DateTimeUtils import convertDateTime, convertPeriod